nassimoyah/smart__home_IOT/README.md

 HOW IT WORKS ?

-first you nedd to have acces to internet in bith  your home and your phone . connect the esp8266/32 to your house's internet using the code ( make sure to provide your "SSID" , "PASSWORD" ) USING blynk library in the code esp will automatically connect to the blynk's cloud as a client after providng THE3 "AUTH"  in the code .
+first you nedd to have acces to internet in bOth  your home and your phone . connect the esp8266/32 to your house's internet using the code ( make sure to provide your "SSID" , "PASSWORD" ) USING blynk library in the code esp will automatically connect to the blynk's cloud as a client after providng THE3 "AUTH"  in the code .